 The bill amends existing Louisiana law regarding prenatal care by establishing new requirements for testing pregnant women for HIV, syphilis, chlamydia, and gonorrhea.
-It mandates that primary healthcare providers offer HIV and syphilis blood tests during a woman's initial prenatal visit in the first trimester and again in the third trimester.
-Additionally, it requires that any healthcare provider attending a woman during labor and delivery also provide these tests, with the pregnant woman being informed that testing will occur unless she declines.
-The bill also stipulates that testing for chlamydia and gonorrhea should be conducted at the first prenatal visit, with follow-up testing in the third trimester if necessary.
+It mandates that primary healthcare providers conduct HIV and syphilis blood tests during a woman's initial prenatal visit in the first trimester and again in the third trimester.
+Additionally, it requires testing for chlamydia and gonorrhea at the first prenatal visit, with follow-up testing in the third trimester if necessary.
+The bill also clarifies that all testing must be considered a medically necessary covered service by health insurance providers, prohibiting prior authorization or utilization management requirements for these tests.

 Statutes affected: SB174 Original: